Java Basics: What Is OpenJDK?

 What if you are just starting out with your application, or building new features from scratch?
 Many times, companies in these scenarios might only know what they want their application to do, but don't know what technical stacks would best suit their needs.
 OpenLogic’s innovation guidance service provides a diverse set of free, prepackaged, ready-to-go community software to ensure your team has the best possible stack.

 OpenLogic’s well-versed team can provide design help as well as general training on top of providing this software, simplifying the process and helping teams to hit the ground running.
 Whether your team is just starting out, trying to make a change, or just in need of support on an existing stack, OpenLogic will assist.

 Is OpenLogic’s OpenJDK Open Source?

 OpenLogic’s OpenJDK distribution is free for both Java 8 and Java 11.
 These builds are newly available to download quarterly.
 You do not need to pay for a commercial use of these builds, however, if you intend to have full commercial Java Support, you will need to use OpenLogic’s Support Service.

-JRebel and XRebel are both Java agents that are heavily involved with the JVM itself to operate correctly with Java web applications.
-Therefore, JRebel and XRebel are required to be updated with all the Java versions provided by OpenLogic.
-Luckily for current JRebel and XRebel users that are looking to make a switch to OpenLogic’s OpenJDK free distribution of either Java 8 or 11, these are fully supported.
+JRebel is a Java agent that is heavily involved with the JVM itself to operate correctly with Java web applications.
+Therefore, JRebel is required to be updated with all the Java versions provided by OpenLogic.
+Luckily for current JRebel users that are looking to make a switch to OpenLogic’s OpenJDK free distribution of either Java 8 or 11, these are fully supported.